Bayesian Calibrated Click-Through Auction: Missing Proofs in Section

 We further simplify the formula for the first term (simplification for the second term is similar)

 Finally, we have

 which is maximized at the optimal signal ratio $\frac{s_1}{s_2} = 1$.
 That is, $x(l) = 1$ for all $l \in [0, 1]$.
-By the calibration constraint, we know that the seller should send $(\frac{1+l}{2}, \frac{1+l}{2})$ with probability $1$ conditioning on any of two CTR vectors, which implies revealing no information is optimal. \end{proof}
+By the calibration constraint, {we know that the seller should send $(\frac{1+l}{2}, \frac{1+l}{2})$ with probability $1$ for any pair of CTR vectors}, which implies revealing no information is optimal. \end{proofof}